 If you need to update existing content in your new language, edit the fields directly or use an AI assistant in the editor.

-When you switch the listing or landing page language, Haven shows a confirmation modal explaining that the change only affects future AI-generated content.
+When you switch the property or multi-unit site language, Haven shows a confirmation modal explaining that the change only affects future AI-generated content.
 You can cancel from the modal.
 The change takes effect on the next AI request — no rebuild or background job is required.

 This is the first stage of broader multilingual support for Haven.
-Soon you'll be able to keep a canonical language for your listing AND publish localized versions of the public page (with proper hreflang tags and per-language URLs).
-For now, keep this setting pinned to the language you actually write your listing in so AI never silently translates your work into English.
+Soon you'll be able to keep a canonical language for your property AND publish localized versions of the public page (with proper hreflang tags and per-language URLs).
+For now, keep this setting pinned to the language you actually write your property in so AI never silently translates your work into English.

 © 2026 Book With Haven, LLC.